 This paper uses CPS gross flow data, adjusted for margin error and time aggregation error, to analyze the business cycle dynamics of separation and job finding rates and to quantify their contributions to overall unemployment variability.
-Cyclical changes in the separation rate lead those of unemployment, while the job finding rate and unemployment move contemporaneously.
-Fluctuations in the separation rate explain between 40 and 50 percent of fluctuations in unemployment, depending on how the data are detrended.
+Cyclical changes in the separation rate are negatively correlated with changes in productivity and move contemporaneously with them, while the job finding rate is positively correlated with and tends to lag productivity.
+Contemporaneous fluctuations in the separation rate explain between 40 and 50 percent of fluctuations in unemployment, depending on how the data are detrended.
+This figure becomes larger when dynamic interactions between the separation and job finding rates are considered.
 Our results suggest an important role for the separation rate in explaining the cyclical behavior of unemployment.

-JEL codes: J63, J64

-Keywords: Separation rate, Job finding rate, Unemployment, CPS worker flows
+JEL codes: J63, J64 Keywords: Separation rate, Job finding rate, Unemployment, CPS worker flows

-^{}This paper incorporates material from Fujita and Ramey (2006, 2007).
-For helpful comments, we thank Björn Brügeman, Francisco Covas, Steve Davis, Wouter Den Haan, Bruce Fallick, Marjorie Flavin, Iourii Manovskii, Ronni Pavan, Vincenzo Quadrini, Valerie Ramey, numerous anonymous referees, and seminar participants at Bank of Canada, Federal Reserve Banks of Philadelphia and Richmond, USC, and UCSD.
+\This paper incorporates material from Fujita and Ramey (2006, 2007).
+For helpful comments, we thank Björn Brügeman, Francisco Covas, Steve Davis, Wouter Den Haan, Bruce Fallick, Marjorie Flavin, Iourii Manovskii, Ronni Pavan, Vincenzo Quadrini, Valerie Ramey, numerous anonymous referees, and seminar participants at Bank of Canada, Federal Reserve Banks of Philadelphia, Richmond, and San Francisco, USC, and UCSD.
 We are also grateful to Rob Shimer for making his series readily available at his webpage.
 Jacob Goldston provided excellent research assistance.
 The views expressed here are those of the authors and do not necessarily represent the views of the Federal Reserve Bank of Philadelphia or the Federal Reserve System.
-This paper is available free of charge at www.philadelphiafed.org/econ/wps/index.html.

-[†]Federal Reserve Bank of Philadelphia; Email: shigeru.fujita@phil.frb.org
+&lt;sup>†Federal Reserve Bank of Philadelphia; Email: shigeru.fujita@phil.frb.org

-[‡]University of California San Diego; Email: gramey@ucsd.edu
+&lt;sup>‡University of California San Diego; Email: gramey@ucsd.edu